cysouw/diathesis/text/c03_prepositions.md

 ### [ ND | pD ] Nominative demotion + dative {#sec:prepositions-nominative-demotion}

-Incidental verbs with nominative and dative arguments allow the nominative to be changed into a prepositional phrase with *an*, while at the same time the dative will be retained [@Next a,b].
+Incidental verbs with nominative and dative arguments allow the nominative to be changed into a prepositional phrase with *an*, while at the same time the dative will be retained [@next a,b].
 The result is a construction without nominative, so a pronoun *es* is inserted.

 :::ex
 a.
 Das Geld fehlt ihm.